19.1 Systems of linear equations

 •

-If then we have that if and only if and in all other cases.
-This means that the sum is equal to , as this is the only non-zero member of the sum (i.e. the jth item of the yth row is now the jth item of the xth row - the positions have been swapped which is what we wanted to show).
+then we have that if and only if and in all other cases.
+This means that the sum is equal to , as this is the only non-zero member of the sum (i.e. the jth item of the yth row is now the jth item of the xth row - the positions have been swapped which is what we wanted to show). -

 •

-We now get the case where for free, as we can apply the exact same logic as for the case by swapping and (i.e. this case is true by symmetry).
+for free, as we can apply the exact same logic as for the case by swapping and (i.e. this case is true by symmetry). -

 •

-In all other cases of we know that if and only if , so when .
+we know that if and only if , so when .
 Therefore, the only non-zero member of the sum is .
 That is, all the other rows in are equivalent to all the other rows in (they have remained unchanged, which is what would have happened had we just applied the elementary row operations to directly).

-This means that the theorem is true for any where we swap two rows.
+This means that the theorem is true for any

 TODO: prove the other theorems (they can be shown analogously)